Uberspace/manual/source/mail-forwarding.rst

 Delete forwards for a mailbox
 -----------------------------

-You can delete forwardings using the ``uberspace mail user forward del`` command.
+You can delete forwardings using the ``uberspace mail user forward del <mailbox>`` command.
+This will delete the specified alias, so mails sent to it will no longer be delivered (exept if you set up a catchall address).
 To delete forwarding for ``forwardme``, run the following command:

 .. code-block:: bash